hacktopus-primes18/AI-TrafficSense/README.md

 source env/bin/activate     # On Windows: env\Scripts\activate

 #Use your own dataset
-In server.py, add the path to your video files for all the 4 lanes, or download the pre- recorded dataset folder from  https://drive.google.com/drive/folders/134TdWc4mrhfiK5dJ13Q8RjLlWcXD733q?usp=drive_link
+Add your 4 video files into the given directory: 'static/dataset/' , or download the pre- recorded dataset folder from  ' https://drive.google.com/drive/folders/134TdWc4mrhfiK5dJ13Q8RjLlWcXD733q?usp=drive_link ' and paste it in the directory mentioned above.

 # Install dependencies
 pip install -r requirements.txt

 # Run the application
-python main.py
+python server.py
 ```

 ## 📌 Future Enhancements